Eugen Rochko: Career

-Five years after its creation, in August 2021 Rochko announced that he had incorporated Mastodon as a non-profit Gesellschaft mit beschränkter Haftung (gGmbH) the most common German form of non-profit LLC as founder and sole shareholder.
-All of Mastodon's income sources and activities were transferred to this new legal entity with Rochko as CEO and employee with a fixed wage.
-In 2025, Mastodon announced Rochko would relinquish management control with the establishment of community governance structure in a nonprofit structure.
+Five years after its creation, in August 2021 Rochko announced that he had incorporated Mastodon as a non-profit Gesellschaft mit beschränkter Haftung (gGmbH)the most common German form of non-profit LLCas founder and sole shareholder.
+All of Mastodon's income sources and activities were transferred to this new legal entity, with Rochko as CEO and employee on a fixed wage.
+In 2025, Mastodon announced Rochko would relinquish management control with the establishment of community governance in a nonprofit structure.

-In previous open-source projects, Rochko had used the widely used free software license, GNU General Public License (GPL), originally written by Free Software Foundation's founder, Richard Stallman.
+In previous open-source projects, Rochko had used the widely used free software license GNU General Public License (GPL), originally written by Free Software Foundation's founder, Richard Stallman.
 For Mastodon, he chose the GNU Affero General Public License for network software that provides network clients with access to the software's source.
-In 2019, the far-right social network Gab began to use Mastodon's open source software under this license which they breached.
-Rochko said that the Mastodon server covenant mandating "active moderation against racism, sexism, homophobia, and transphobia" isolates any such use of the open source software.
+In 2019, the far-right social network Gab began to use Mastodon's open source software under this license, which they breached.
+Rochko said that the Mastodon server covenant mandating "active moderation against racism, sexism, homophobia, and transphobia" prohibits any such use of the open source software.
 He said Gab's developers had severed ties with the Mastodon development process.
 According to Rochko, Gab developers immediately complied with Mastodon's cease and desist letter on 21 October 2021 in regards to Gab's AGPLv3 license breach.
 Gab updated their archive of their source code which had been password-protected.
 Truth Social also used Mastodon's code.

 When Elon Musk took over Twitter in 2022, users flocked to Mastodon, with 230,000 new members in the first week of November.
 A Forbes article quoted Rochko saying he was optimistic that people who left Twitter for Mastodon would "enjoy a different kind of social media experience".

 On 18 November 2025, Rochko stepped down as the CEO of Mastodon.
 The organisation chose to reward Rochko with a one-time compensation of 1 million Euro for his past contributions to the project.

-Media coverage

-Articles and interviews with Rochko about his role in Mastodon have been published in Der Tagesspiegel, Esquire, The Daily Dot, Time, and others.
-In a 2018 podcast with Jerod Santo and Adam Stacoviak from The Changelog, Rochko described in depth the origins of Mastodon.
-In his 2022 Tagesspiegel interview, Rochko said that he had "no power over what anyone posts on Mastodon".
-He also discussed freedom of expression, legal issues that involve police, and criticism of Israel's government.